SEIR-725-Batch/Installfest-Docs/readme.md

 # Overview:

-Hello SEIR 725 - Welcome!
+Hello Welcome!
 We are so excited to meet you all and to work with you over the next 12+ weeks.

 To get the most out of our time together and to get you up-to-speed faster, *we will be rolling out our instruction a few days early*. **Before class on Day 1 you will install a few key pieces of software by following a self-paced guide for setting up your ‘developer environment.’**